 CSV storage engine stores data in text files

 using comma-separated values format.
-It is unavailable on Windows

-CSV storage engine is included in MySQL
+CSV storage engine is always compiled into

 To examine the source for the